enonic/lib-google-cse/README.md

 ## Usage

-### Install lib-cse
+### Install the lib

-Install lib-cse to the local maven repository.
+Install the google-cse lib to the local maven repository.

     gradle install

-Use the lib-cse in any project by adding it in the dependency.
+Use the google-cse lib in any project by adding it in the dependency.

     repositories {
         mavenLocal()